 Notifying Your School Board

 You are required to provide a minimum of two weeks written notice of the date your pregnancy leave will begin.
 The written notification must include a certificate from a legally qualified medical practitioner stating the expected date of birth.
 This minimum notice does not apply if the birth occurs earlier than the expected date of birth.

 In the case of a parental leave, you must provide at least two weeks written notice of the date the leave is to begin.
 This does not apply if the child comes into custody, care, and control for the first time sooner than expected.

 Qualifying for Employment Insurance (EI) Benefits

-To qualify for EI benefits, the Employment Insurance Act requires at least 600 hours of insurable employment in the 52-week period preceding the claim.
+To qualify for EI benefits, the Employment Insurance Act requires a certain number of hours of insurable employment in the 52-week period preceding the claim.
 Please check with Service Canada to find the current number of hours.

 You may begin a claim for maternity benefits up to eight weeks before a child is born but not later than the birth of the child.
 A claim for parental benefits must start no later than 52 weeks after the baby is born or comes into your care.

 Human Resources and Skills Development Canada (HRSDC) will provide maternity benefits for a period of 15 weeks after a two-week waiting period.
 Parental benefits are available to the birth or adoptive mother or spouse for a period of 35 weeks.
 These benefits can be accessed by one parent or shared at the same time, consecutively or on alternating weeks.

 For information about EI benefits or to apply on-line, visit the HRSDC website at www.canada.ca/en/services/benefits/ei.html.